-23 CFR 771.117 defines two lists of actions ("c-list" and "d-list") which normally qualify as CEs and each list contains specific project types or examples of actions that meet the criteria for CEs in the CEQ regulations (40 CFR 1508.1(e)) and 23 CFR 771.117(a).
+23 CFR 771.117 defines two lists of actions ("c-list" and "d-list") which normally qualify as CEs and each list contains specific project types or examples of actions that meet the criteria for CEs in 23 CFR 771.117(a).
 "Listed" CEs are actions that normally do not require preparation of an EA or EIS.
 The Categorical Exclusion (CE) Checklist is used to document compliance with NEPA as well as other applicable environmental laws and the Project File will contain documentation that demonstrates that the specific conditions or criteria for these CEs are satisfied and that significant environmental effects will not result.
 The type of CE and required supporting documentation, if applicable, are based on project-type and site-specific factors.